edumacsou/About-Me/README.md

 ## Hello World! :robot:

 I like solving problems, puzzles and riddles with the help of technology.
 I am passionate about computer theory and learning how computers work.
-My programming skills are constantly in progress :computer:
-<br/> I like to create new ways to do classic house chores, such as automating plant irrigation and turning off/on lights.
+I also like to create new ways to do classic house chores, such as automating plant irrigation and turning off/on lights.
+<br/> My programming skills are constantly in progress :computer:

 :mortar_board:          &nbsp; I am currently studying **Computer Science** at [UFABC](https://www.ufabc.edu.br/)
  <br/> :books:          &nbsp; Seeking to collaborate with Back-end projects